A Theory for Semantic Channel Coding With Many-to-one Source: Proposed Definition of Semantic Entropy

 Thus, the amount of transmission will be decreased with the increase of semantic compression gain ${G_{\text{s}}}$.
 Since the transmitter and receiver share semantic knowledge, and semantic coding removes semantic redundancy, semantic communications has a high compression ratio.
 Our goal is to find the maximum achievable compression gain without semantic error.

 \textbf{Example 3.
-(Task-oriented semantic communication)} Consider a typical task-oriented semantic communication system, i.e., the classification task for the MNIST dataset with a set of handwritten character numbers from 0 to 9.
+(Inference task-oriented semantic communication)} Consider a typical task-oriented semantic communication system, i.e., the classification task for the MNIST dataset with a set of handwritten character numbers from 0 to 9, which are the semantic information of the MNIST classification task.
 The semantic entropy of each image is equal to the Shannon entropy of labels, i.e., ${\log _2}10 {\text{ bits}}$.
 The average size of each image of the MNIST dataset is about $6272{\text{ bits}}$.
-Therefore, its achievable semantic compression gain ${G_{\text{s}}}$ is given as,
+Assume that semantic encoding scheme can perfectly exact the semantic information, the maximum semantic compression gain ${G_{\text{s}}}$ is given as,

 \textbf{Example 4.
 (Data reconstruction semantic communication)} Consider a typical data reconstruction semantic communication system with fourier transform (FT) and inverse fourier transform (IFT).
 Specifically, the semantic encoder and decoder are designed by FT and IFT, respectively.